We know you have questions

 Many students choose Federal Work-Study jobs related to their academic and extracurricular interests.
 Work schedules don’t interfere with classes.
 Common part-time employment may include assisting a researcher, working at the call center, or helping students at the library.
 Students with part-time jobs tell us how much they learn from the experience.
 Both the job and the contacts they make are very helpful when they are looking for full-time employment after graduation.

-If a student is studying abroad through a WashU program, their financial assistance award will be applied to their billed charges for the program.
+If a student is studying abroad through a WashU program, their financial aid offer will be applied to their billed charges for the program.
 Please keep in mind each program is different, so be sure to check if WashU will charge for housing and a meal plan or if it will be the students responsibility to pay for those expenses out of pocket.
-The students award will be applied to all of their billed charges from the university and if they have remaining aid, they will receive it in a refund check to use on their indirect expenses.
+The students offer will be applied to all of their billed charges from the university and if they have remaining aid, they will receive it in a refund check to use on their indirect expenses.

 Our primary goal is to help our students be successful.
-We do all we can in response to changing family circumstances to help you complete your Washington University education.
-Reach out to your financial assistance counselor if there are changes that you’d like to discuss.
+We do all we can in response to changing family circumstances to help you complete your WashU education.
+Reach out to your financial aid counselor if there are changes that you’d like to discuss.

 We recognize that each family’s financial circumstances are unique, and that your financial circumstances may not be fully represented by your FAFSA and/or the CSS Profile.
 If your financial circumstances affect your household’s ability to pay for college, you have the right to submit a request for review.
-Some examples of situations that might result in a change to your financial assistance award are:
+Some examples of situations that might result in a change to your financial aid offer are:

 Each request will be reviewed on a case-by-case basis, and decisions will be communicated to students in a timely manner.

-Most incoming, first-year WashU undergraduate students are considered dependent on their parents for purposes of determining financial assistance eligibility.
-This means that parental information is included on financial assistance applications such as the FAFSA and the CSS Profile.
+Most incoming, first-year WashU undergraduate students are considered dependent on their parents for purposes of determining financial aid eligibility.
+This means that parental information is included on financial aid applications such as the FAFSA and the CSS Profile.
 In limited circumstances, schools have the authority to change a student’s dependency status; typically, these are documented circumstances that would make obtaining parental information difficult or impossible.

 The following would be situations where a dependency override may be appropriate: